"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style."

 The summits consist of a mix of facilitated discussions, panels, and presentations led by key researchers, advocates, and long-term survivors of HIV and AIDS.
 With support from Bristol-Myers Squibb and TPAN, publisher of Positively Aware magazine, The Reunion Project has been to Chicago, Palm Springs, CA, Philadelphia, PA, and Ft.
 Lauderdale, FL.
 Cities for 2017 include Atlanta, Seattle, and Washington, D.C.

-A National Organizing Committee leads the group's efforts and includes Sharp (San Francisco) and Berry (Chicago), along with Jeff Taylor, Palm Springs; Gregg Cassin, San Francisco; Chris Bartlett, Philadelphia; Susan Wolfson, New York; Waheedah Shabbaz-El, Philadelphia; and Louis Spraggins, Chicago.
+A National Steering Committee leads the group's efforts and includes Sharp (San Francisco) and Berry (Chicago), along with Jeff Taylor, Palm Springs; Gregg Cassin, San Francisco; Chris Bartlett, Philadelphia; Waheedah Shabazz-El, Philadelphia; and Louis Spraggins, Chicago.

 Join us on our closed Facebook group to take part in the conversation, and for posts about upcoming meetings and events.